When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 How we test the best mid-range smartphones

-We have used and reviewed every phone on this list, so you can trust us when it comes to recommending the best mid-range smartphone to buy.
+We have used and reviewed every smartphone on this list, so you can trust us when it comes to recommending the best mid-range phone to buy.
+Our extensive hands-on experience with countless devices ensures that we provide reliable and well-informed recommendations.
+Each phone has been thoroughly tested to ensure it meets the high standards we set for performance, usability, and overall value.

 For more information on Stuff’s rating and review process, read our page on how we test products.